KHUZEMAH/SRP-MFaisal/wp-content/plugins/the-events-calendar-filterbar/readme.txt

 = [5.0.2] 2020-12-02 =

 * Tweak - Add a filter to allow views to "turn off" Filter Bar classes on their container.
-[TBD]
+[TEC-3614]
 * Language - 0 new strings added, 3 updated, 0 fuzzied, and 0 obsoleted

 = [5.0.1] 2020-10-22 =